 What does IKEA sell?

 A bunch of stuff.
 The company is famous for its quirky designed furniture that is also associated with being made of eco-friendly materials.
 It’s possible to find any kind of home appliances that you have in mind there.
 From apple cores to wardrobes.
-The greatest thing about the shop is having a huge option of patterns, colours and materials that fit every person’s taste and needs.
+The greatest thing about the shop is having a huge option of patterns, colours, and materials that fit every person’s taste and needs.

-Their range of functional home-furniture has been so popular for two simple reasons: it’s easy to assemble and it’s also affordable.
+Their range of functional home furniture has been so popular for two simple reasons: it’s easy to assemble and it’s also affordable.

 Is IKEA a pop culture icon?

 Oh yes!
-IKEA has become a pop culture icon with the brand being featured in famous shows such as Queer Eye and the film 500 Days with Summer ( with a soundtrack of Doves) And I guess it’s also a great reason to love this Swedish retail.
+IKEA has become a pop culture icon with the brand being featured in famous shows such as Queer Eye and the film 500 Days with Summer ( with a soundtrack of Doves) I guess it’s also a great reason to love this Swedish retail.

 The wide variety of products and a great way of advertising their products also make IKEA an interesting brand over the years.
-It’s a brand that sticks in people’s mind and they make wicked adverts like this one with Men Like Me appearance performing You’ll Always Find Me In The Kitchen At Parties by Jona Lewie.
+It’s a brand that sticks in people’s minds and they make wicked adverts like this one with Men Like Me appearance performing You’ll Always Find Me In The Kitchen At Parties by Jona Lewie.
 Elegant and fun!